vega/vega-lite/README.md

 Vega-lite specifications consist of simple mappings of variables in a data set to visual encoding channels such as position (`x`,`y`), `size`, `color` and `shape`.
 These mappings are then translated into full visualization specifications using the Vega visualization grammar.
 These resulting visualizations can then be exported or further modified to customize the display.

+Use Vega-lite in the [online editor](https://uwdata.github.io/vega-lite/).

+If you using Vega-lite, please let us know by emailing us at [Vega-lite \[at\] cs.washington.edu](mailto:vega-lite@cs.washington.edu).

 The complete schema for specifications as [JSON schema](http://json-schema.org/) is at [spec.json](https://uwdata.github.io/vega-lite/spec.json).
-Use Vega-lite in the [online editor](https://uwdata.github.io/vega-lite/).

 ## Example specification